aws/aws-cdk/CONTRIBUTING.md

 ### Step 5: Merge

 * Make sure your PR builds successfully (we have CodeBuild setup to automatically build all PRs).
-* Once approved and tested, one of our bots will squash-merge to master and will use your PR title/description as the commit message.
+* Once approved and tested, one of our bots will squash-merge to main and will use your PR title/description as the commit message.

 ## Breaking Changes